moby/moby/docs/sources/reference/commandline/cli.md

 > children) for security reasons, and to ensure repeatable builds on remote
 > Docker hosts.
 This is also the reason why `ADD ../file` will not work.

-`docker build` has a `--cgroup-parent` option that causes the containers used in the build to be run with this option.
+When `docker build` is run with the `--cgroup-parent` option the containers used in the build will be run with the [corresponding `docker run` flag](/reference/run/#specifying-custom-cgroups).

 ## commit